Vegetable Spaghetti Winter Squash (Heirloom, 100 Days)

-HEIRLOOM 1890 Heavy yielding, we have harvested as much as 80 pounds from a single hill.
+The Vegetable Spaghetti Winter Squash is an 1890 Heirloom with heavy yielding.
+We have harvested as much as 80 pounds from a single hill.
 Vines are long (10 feet) and fruit are oblate and a buff color, each weighing a couple of pounds.
 After boiling, fork out the flesh and it will resemble spaghetti and taste great with any spaghetti sauce but with far fewer calories.
-15 seeds.

 Germination: 7-10 days

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.

 Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
 Sow a few seeds every 36-48".

 How much does a packet plant: 12-15 foot single row, 3-5 hills

 Harvest: Before heavy frost.
 Determine ripeness when the skin has turned color and becomes dull dry.
 You will be unable to create a dent when pressing your thumbnail into it.
 Leave two inches of the stem on the squash and manage carefully so there is no damage which can shorten storage life.
 Cure for 7-10 days in the sun to harden the rind and increase storage quality.
 Wipe any debris off skin before storing in a cool dark place with 50-55ºF temperatures and 50-65% humidity.